wbap/Hackathon2015/Nakamura/README.md

 - (Koichi Takahashi)

 Abstract:
-This is our assignment for WBAI hackathon which was held in Tokyo 2015 Our purpose is thinking about DeepLearning algorithm itself with several ways. we have had three outputs.
+This is our assignment for WBAI hackathon which was held in Tokyo 2015.
+Our purpose is thinking about DeepLearning algorithm itself with several ways. we have had three outputs.

 first: multimodal deep learning
 second: stacked convolutional autoencoder
-third:
+third: Developmental Learning

 Goal: